Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 Terms used in this guide:

 - **Shopper** - a person that's using the shop.
-- **Browser** - frontend part of the checkout UI (web shop).
+- **Browser** - frontend part of the checkout UI (webshop).
 - **Merchant server** - backend part of the checkout.
-- **Extension module** - extension module configured as [commercetools HTTP API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions) is handling checkout steps by intercepting payment modifications and communicating with Adyen API.
+- **Extension module** - [extension module](https://github.com/commercetools/commercetools-adyen-integration#extension-module) configured as [commercetools HTTP API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions) is handling checkout steps by intercepting payment modifications and communicating with Adyen API.
-- **Notification module** - [notification module](./../../notification/README.md) processes asynchronous notifications from Adyen and stores payment state changes in commercetools payment object.
+- **Notification module** - [notification module](https://github.com/commercetools/commercetools-adyen-integration#notification-module) processes asynchronous notifications from Adyen and stores payment state changes in commercetools payment object.

-The following diagram shows checkout integration flow based on [Adyen Web Components](https://docs.adyen.com/checkout/components-web).
+The following diagram shows checkout integration flow based on [Adyen Web Components](https://docs.adyen.com/online-payments/components-web).

 ![Flow](https://user-images.githubusercontent.com/803826/98081637-c467a380-1e77-11eb-93ed-003f7e68b59a.png)

 ## How it works

+On this page we describe the checkout integration steps between the extension module and Adyen Web Components:

 - [Step 1](#step-1-commercetools-checkout-validations) : Execute required checkout validations.
+- [Step 2](#step-2-creating-a-commercetools-payment) : Create the commercetools payment object.
-- [Step 2](#step-2-get-available-payment-methods): Set `getPaymentMethodsRequest` custom field to commercetools payment to get the list of payment methods available for the checkout.
+- [Step 3 - Optional](#step-3-get-available-payment-methods-optional) : Set `getPaymentMethodsRequest` custom field to commercetools payment to get the list of payment methods available for the checkout.
-- [Step 3](#step-3-add-components-to-your-payments-form): Add Adyen Web Component to your checkout payments form.
+- [Step 4](#step-4-add-components-to-your-payments-form) : Add Adyen Web Component to your checkout payments form.
-- [Step 4](#step-4-make-a-payment): Submit a payment request by setting `makePaymentRequest` payment custom field with the payment data returned by the Adyen web component.
+- [Step 5](#step-5-make-a-payment) : Submit a payment request by setting `makePaymentRequest` payment custom field with the payment data returned by the Adyen web component.
-- [Step 5](#step-5-submit-additional-payment-details): Set `submitAdditionalPaymentDetailsRequest ` custom field to commercetools payment to submit additional payment details.
+- [Step 6](#step-6-submit-additional-payment-details) : Set `submitAdditionalPaymentDetailsRequest ` custom field to commercetools payment to submit additional payment details.
-- [Step 6](#step-6-capture-payment-required-for-klarna): Add an optional `Charge` transaction to commercetools payment in order to manually capture the payment.
+- [Step 7](#step-7-capture-payment-required-for-klarna) : Add an optional `Charge` transaction to commercetools payment in order to manually capture the payment.

 ## Before you begin

 In order to make the extension module up and running, follow our [how to run guide](./HowToRun.md).
-For the sake of readability, the field [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is ommitted from all the examples in this document.
-In real requests, [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin)` is always added.

 ## Step 1: commercetools checkout validations

-[merchant server](#web-components-integration-guide) should execute the following validations:
+The merchant server should execute the following validations:

 1. On each checkout step [validate cart state](#validate-cart-state)
 1. Before starting a new payment process make sure there are no paid payments on the cart already: